tnfshcec/mython/README.md

 $ man pygyat
 ```

 PyGyat also includes a translator from Python to PyGyat.
-This is found via the `py2by` command:
+This is found via the `py2gyat` command:

 ```
-$ py2by test.py
+$ py2gyat test.py
 ```

 This will create a PyGyat file called `test.gyat`.
-A full explanation of `py2by`, is found by typing
+A full explanation of `py2gyat`, is found by typing

 ```
-$ py2by -h
+$ py2gyat -h
 ```

 or by consulting the man page:

 ```
-$ man py2by
+$ man py2gyat
 ```

-For a more in-depth intro, consult the [pygyat introduction](INTRODUCTION.md)

 ## Structure of the repository